awslabs/aws-sha256-agentcs/README.md

     For applications reported as having 'Unknown' SHA256 compatibility.
 We recommend doing a closer investigation of the application or operating system when possible.
-The versions of OpenSSL utilized by languages like Python, Ruby, and Perl can be identified with a quick query.
+The versions of OpenSSL utilized by languages like Python, Ruby, and PHP can be identified with a quick query.

+* **I've installed the perquisites and Python reports the libraries needed are not installed.**

+    It is likely that two versions of Python are installed on this system.
+Each copy of Python can have it's own version of PIP which is tied to a specific library installation location.

+    You can work around this issue by installing the libraries into your user's local folder.
+First uninstall the installed libraries from the system folder, then reinstall them locally into the user's home folder.

+Example:

+    # First remove the installed libraries from the system folder.
+    % pip remove pyyaml ua-parser user-agents

+    # Install the required libraries into the user's local python library folder.
+    % pip install --user pyyaml ua-parser user-agents

 ## How to identify what version of OpenSSL my interpreted language is using?